Composr CMS

 Composr CMS (or Composr) is a web application for creating websites.
 It is a combination of a Web content management system and Online community (Social Networking) software.
 Composr is licensed as free software and primarily written in the PHP programming language.

-Composr is available on various web application distributions platforms, including Installatron, Softaculous, Web Platform Installer and Bitnami.
+Composr is available on various web application distributions platforms, including Installatron, Softaculous, and Bitnami.

 History

 Composr was launched in 2004 as ocPortal.
+In version 1, it started as a forum-friendly trailblazer which was expanded into a fully-functional CMS in version 2.
+Several UI/UX and system improvements were made over the proceeding versions.

 ocPortal was featured on the CMS Report (a CMS editorial website) "Top 30 Web Applications" list.